Environment and Air Pollution

 The prime objective often appears to be simply the desire to extract money from car drivers and other vehicle users.

-The ABD published in October 2018 a full analysis of the issues that actually gives the truth about the claims made for air pollution, and rebuts many of the allegations.
+The ABD has published a full analysis of the issues that actually gives the truth about the claims made for air pollution, and rebuts many of the allegations.
 It is entitled “Air Quality and Vehicles: The Truth” and can be downloaded from here:

 Please read it.
 But here’s a summary of the contents: